Editor plugins

 }

-That’s the entire integration.
-Permissions, settings UI, and packaging are editor-specific — but the tok0 side is unchanged.
+That’s the whole integration.
+Permissions, settings UI, and packaging are editor-specific; the tok0 side is unchanged.

 What plugins won’t help with

 - Compressing what your model sees.
-That’s the bridge layer’s job — install via
+That’s the bridge layer’s job.
+Install it once with

-tok0 initonce. - Saving disk space on log files.
+tok0 init. - Saving disk space on log files.
 Use a log compressor (logrotate + gzip) instead.

 - Intercepting system shell calls.
 That’s what shell aliases or